-There are hundreds of options available when looking for cat trees for large cats, so finding the perfect one is certainly daunting task.
+There are hundreds of options available when looking for cat trees for fat cats, so finding the perfect one is certainly a daunting task.
 Today, we help narrow your search into a few of the best cat trees around.

 Fat cats have so many amazing things going for them.
 For example, they are extra snugly cuddle buddies.
 But, they also have their downsides.
 Finding products for them can be a struggle and a half sometimes.

-In this post, we go over why cats love cat trees, what factors to consider when picking a cat tree with our guide to picking the best cat tree for large cats, and based on these factors, we give you recommendations of some of the best cat trees for large cats.
+In this post, we go over why cats need cat trees, what factors to consider when picking a cat tree, and based on these factors, we give you recommendations of some of the best cat trees for large cats.

-Our Top Picks Of The Best Cat Trees For Large Cats
+The 10 Best Cat Trees For Fat Cats

 This tree can be purchased in 2 colors, beige and gray, so you can choose whatever matches with your home the best.
-I would chose the gray option if you are someone who doesn’t want the tree stand out as much, and you prefer a sleeker look.
+I would choose the gray option if you are someone who doesn’t want the tree to stand out as much, and you prefer a sleeker look.

 On this cat tree, there are a bunch of different little features, and perches for your cat to play on/with, stalk the family dog from, snooze on, and much more.

 We suggest this one as it is quite complex with tons of attributes for your cat to use, and at the same time, it is very sturdy which is unlike many cat trees that have a lot of features, but break within the first month of use.